atCarlosGutierrez/cjgs-chaisoft/README.md

 chai.use(createSoftAssertion(getSoftMethods(), getSoftChainableMethods()));
 ```

+> **Warning**
-\*Caution: Chai differentiates between chainable and non-chainable methods, be carefull where to include the new methods using 'addSoftChainableMethod' or 'addSoftMethod'
+Chai differentiates between chainable and non-chainable methods, be carefull which function to use 'addSoftChainableMethod' or 'addSoftMethod' to include new methods